New York City Renters Statistics and Trends

 Building size in NYC

-While individual homes in New York may be smaller than homes throughout the country, the buildings themselves are anything but.
-Most New Yorkers live in large buildings: Nearly half of all homes are contained in buildings of 20 units or more.
+While the square footage of homes in New York City may be smaller than average, the buildings themselves are anything but.
+Nearly half (49%) of all homes are in buildings of 20 units or more.

-In fact, New York City accounts for about 13% of all apartment buildings that have 20 or more units in the entire country.
-In the rest of the U.S., 61.7% of all homes are detached single-family structures.
-An average New Yorker is about three times more likely to live in a multifamily building than a typical American.
+In fact, New York City accounts for about 11.8% of all apartment buildings with 20 or more units in the United States.
+In the rest of the country, 61.1% of homes are detached, single-family structures.
+Homes in NYC are about three times more likely than in the country overall to be in a multifamily building.

 Number of units in NYC buildings and homes